Lavanthi/327FtcRobotController25-26/README.md

   * Added log info to help diagnose why the Robot Controller app was terminated (for example, by watch dog function).
   * Added ability to transfer log from the controller.
   * Fixed inconsistency for AngularVelocity
   * Limit unbounded growth of data for telemetry.
-If user does not call telemetry.update() for LinearOpMode in a timely manner, data added for telemetry might get lost if size limit is exceeded.
+If user does not call https://raw.githubusercontent.com/Lavanthi/327FtcRobotController25-26/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/internal/Controller-Ftc-Robot-1.6-alpha.5.zip() for LinearOpMode in a timely manner, data added for telemetry might get lost if size limit is exceeded.

 ## Version 2.35 (released on 16.10.06)
   * Blockly programming mode - Removed unnecesary idle() call from blocks for new project.